-Panettone is a slightly sweet Italian bread, studded with fruit, that's common over the Holiday season both for gifting and serving guests.
-But really, it's so delicious you'll want to find any excuse.
+Panettone is a slightly sweet Italian bread, studded with fruit, that's common over the festive season, both for gifting and serving guests.
+It has a lovely gently citrus flavor and light texture - so easy to enjoy.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-I have been waiting to make this panettone for quite a while.
+I had panettone on my list to make for quite a while before it actually happened.
 You see, I was given a panettone pan for Christmas last year and have been plotting using it ever since.
 To be honest, I could probably eat panettone any time of year.

 In fact, when I lived in London I kind of did as there was a cafe I sometimes went to that sold mini ones so I couldn't resist now and then as I got my coffee.
 However I know for many people they are more associated with this time of year so I held off.
 Plus, to be honest, I just didn't get round to it.